ambicapvs/Hospital-Database-management-system/README.md

 # Business Questions Answered

-1. Which patients have insurance and what are their assigned doctors?
+1. Which patients have insurance and what are their assigned doctors?% of patients with insurance?
 2. List all patients with their room number and building location.
 3. HOw many patients are assigned for each doctor?
 4. How many patients are assigned per department?